-- 25.1.1.
-The late Mr. Greville Inverness Bathe bequeathed assets, to the Treasurer, for himself and his successors to be held in Trust for and on behalf of the States for the following purposes, as detailed within his Will dated 9th October 1961 (This Will was deposited and proved in the Registry in Florida on 17th December 1964.) - 25.1.2. "half the income of the fund should be available for relief and pensions to needy persons of either sex whose legal domicile is in the Island of Jersey, who have rendered service to the Island of Jersey either in an honorary or remunerated administrative or clerical capacity, or whose ancestors were employed or engaged in such service to the Island, but excluding persons who have benefited under the Alice Rayner Fund (Fund A)" "The other half of the fund is to distribute income for grants to sick or aged persons of either sex and of any age or denomination, resident in the Island of Jersey (Fund B)." - Note the terminology of Fund A and B was introduced in a Royal Court Judgement made in 1973 (JJ 2513) - 25.1.3.
-The Will expressed that the administrators of the Fund should be 4 persons resident and domiciled in the Island of Jersey who are not members of the States Assembly and would prefer those appointed by the States of Jersey to be Jurats of the Royal Court, as they are non-political and have been elected by an Electoral College established under the law.
+25.1.1.
+The late Mr. Greville Inverness Bathe bequeathed assets to the Treasurer of the States, for himself and his successors, to be held in Trust for and on behalf of the States for the following purposes, as detailed within his Will dated 9th October 1961 (this Will was deposited and proved in the Registry in Florida on 17th December 1964).

+"... half the income of the fund should be available for relief and pensions to needy persons of either sex whose legal domicile is in the Island of Jersey, who have rendered service to the Island of Jersey either in an honorary or remunerated administrative or clerical capacity, or whose ancestors were employed or engaged in such service to the Island, but excluding persons who have benefited under the Alice Rayner Fund (Fund A).
+The other half of the fund is to distribute income for grants to sick or aged persons of either sex and of any age or denomination, resident in the Island of Jersey (Fund B)."

+Note: the terminology "Fund A" and "Fund B" was introduced in a Royal Court Judgement made in 1973 (JJ 2513).

-- 25.1.4.
-The acceptance of the bequest by the States and the former Finance and Economics Committee (now the Minister) together with clarification of how the Fund was to be administered was adopted by the States on 29th April 1964. - 25.1.5.
-On 23rd January 1974 the Royal Court made a judgement around the administration of the Fund (Page 2534), stating that the administrators need to maintain at the end of December each year a balance of not less than 3 times the current years payments in Fund A and that any remaining balances could be transferred into Fund B. In recent years the use of Fund A and Fund B terminology has been withdrawn as there were few requests for donations out of Fund A and a decision taken that all future claimants be diverted to the Ann Alice Rayner Fund. - 25.1.6.
-Day-to-day administration and accounting is the responsibility of the States Treasury and Exchequer.
+- 25.1.2.
+The Will expressed that the administrators of the Fund should be 4 persons resident and domiciled in the Island of Jersey who are not Members of the States Assembly, and would prefer those appointed by the States of Jersey to be Jurats of the Royal Court, as they are non-political and have been elected by an Electoral College established under the law. - 25.1.3.
+The acceptance of the bequest by the States and the former Finance and Economics Committee (now the Minister), together with clarification of how the Fund was to be administered, was adopted by the States on 29th April 1964. - 25.1.4.
+On 23rd January 1974, the Royal Court made a judgement around the administration of the Fund (page 2534), stating that the administrators need to maintain, at the end of December each year, a balance of not less than 3 times the current year's payments in Fund A, and that any remaining balances could be transferred into Fund B. In recent years, the use of Fund A and Fund B terminology has been withdrawn, as there were few requests for donations out of Fund A; and a decision was taken that all future claimants be diverted to the Ann Alice Rayner Fund. - 25.1.5.
+Day-to-day administration and accounting are the responsibility of the States Treasury and Exchequer.